-Machine Learning-Driven Image Fusion to Improve Diagnostic Accuracy in Medical Imaging
+Image Fusion for Enhancing Diagnostic Accuracy in Medical Imaging Using FDCT, HSV, and DC-PCNN

 DOI:

-Image-based disease diagnosis and treatment have long been used to refine human lives.
-Recent advancements in imaging and image processing technologies have attracted significant research in this discipline, enhancing image modalities to better represent features and help healthcare practitioners make more precise findings and treatments.
-Various medical image modalities are in use, including X-rays, Positron Emission Tomography (PET), Computer Tomography (CT), and Magnetic Resonance Imaging (MRI).
-Each modality has its strengths; for instance, MRI provides detailed anatomical perceptions, while PET reveals functional and metabolic information.
-However, using these modalities separately limits diagnostic probability, as they cannot propose a comprehensive view of structure and function.
-The Image Fusion Model (IFM) helps to overcome this limitation by combining features from both images.
-Existing IFMs have limitations, such as loss of high-frequency details, underprivileged retention of structural data, and insufficient preservation of functional data.
-This recommended model combines the Fast Discrete Cosine Transform (FDCT), the HSV color model, and a Dual-Channel Pulse-Coupled Neural Network (DC-PCNN) to address these drawbacks.
-The model was evaluated using eight Harvard Medical School Image Database images for each modality, achieving better spatial frequency values and other metrics than previous models.
+Image-based disease diagnosis and treatment have long been used to enhance human health and well-being.
+Recent advancements in imaging and image processing technologies have spurred significant research in this field, leading to improvement in image modalities that allow better representation of features, ultimately helping healthcare practitioners make more precise diagnoses and treatment plans.
+Various medical image modalities, including X-rays, Positron Emission Tomography (PET), Computer Tomography (CT), and Magnetic Resonance Imaging (MRI), are widely used.
+Each modality has its strengths; for instance, MRI provides detailed anatomical information, while PET reveals functional and metabolic data.
+However, using these modalities separately limits diagnostic potential, as they cannot provide a comprehensive view of both structure and function.
+The Image Fusion Model (IFM) is designed to overcome this limitation by combining features from both images.
+Existing IFMs often face challenges such as the loss of high-frequency details, insufficient retention of structural data, and poor preservation of functional information.
+The proposed model integrates the Fast Discrete Cosine Transform (FDCT), the HSV color model, and a Dual-Channel Pulse-Coupled Neural Network (DC-PCNN) to address these challenges.
+The model was evaluated using eight MRI and PET image pairs from the Harvard Medical School Image Database, demonstrating competitive performance in terms of spatial frequency (SF), mutual information (MI), image entropy (IE), image quality index (IQI), and margin information retention (MIR).
+The results show that the proposed model outperforms traditional methods, particularly in preserving high-frequency details while maintaining both structural and functional data integrity.

 References